mulesoft-consulting/mule4-skeleton-fire-forget-api/README.md

 The project contains examples using:

+* VM Connector to publish and consume the queue
 * The minimal-logging connector,
 * The secure property connector (formally called the secure-property-placeholder),
 * Maven deployment using the mule-maven-plugin descriptor,